-Istanbul Sapphire is the second-highest building in Europe after the Shard in London.
+Istanbul Sapphire is the 17th highest building in Europe after the Shard in London.
 It has 66 floors, 10 of which are underground.
-The building, which is 236 meters high, has a shopping center, car park and residential properties.
-It is one of the best Istanbul viewpoints in 2020 since there is a viewing terrace on the top floor from which you have fantastic views of the city with the naked eye.
-Or you can pay an extra fee to use the observation tools.
+The building is 261 meters high,.
+It has a shopping center, car park, and residential properties.
+It has one of the best views of Istanbul since there is a viewing terrace on the top floor.
+This allows you to have fantastic views of the city with the naked eye.
+You can pay an extra fee to use the observation tools.

 Located in Istanbul Kağıthane district, Çeliktepe neighborhood, Sapphire is close to Levent, one of Istanbul’s major financial centers.
-If you’re using public transport, the Metro is ideal and you can reach Sapphire on the M2 line.
+If you’re using public transport, the Metro is ideal.
+You can reach Sapphire on the M2 line.
 If you’re traveling by car, use the building’s car park.

 Related Post: A Local Guide to Shopping in Istanbul for Shopaholics